A review of the biosecurity import requirements for fresh longan fruit from Vietnam

 Register as a stakeholder

-The Biosecurity Plant Division uses the stakeholder register for distributing biosecurity risk analysis policy information.
-Stakeholders interested in receiving information and updates on biosecurity risk analyses are invited to subscribe via the department’s new online
+We use the stakeholder register for distributing biosecurity risk analysis policy information.
+Stakeholders interested in receiving information and updates on biosecurity risk analyses are invited to subscribe via the department’s online

 subscription service.
 By subscribing to